 What is COPE?
 Committee on Political Education (COPE) is one of the many ways that SEIU members work together to amplify the voices of working people.
-Members can opt-in to contributing to COPE- for as large or small an amount as they’re comfortable with.
-Money contributed to COPE is used for advancing the political and legislative goals of our members and communities, and to help elect candidates that will stand by our members and families when we need it most.
-COPE money is one tool in a box of many, and is most effective when paired with member engagement and activism.
+You can opt-in to COPE for as large or small an amount as you’re comfortable with.
+Funds contributed to COPE are used for advancing the political and legislative goals of our members and communities, as well as to help elect candidates who will stand by working families when we need them most.
+Our COPE fund is one tool in a box of many, and is most effective when paired with engagement and activism.

 How is the Money Used?
 Every COPE dollar is earmarked specifically for SEIU’s on the ground political and legislative efforts at the local, state, and federal levels.

 Who Does SEIU Support?
-SEIU Local 200United supports pro-SEIU, pro-worker candidates in local, state and federal election campaigns.
-We are bi-partisan, endorsing candidates based on their support of Labor, not their party affiliation.
+SEIU Local 200United supports union members first and foremost.
+Our member-driven endorsement process results in supporting only pro-SEIU, pro-worker candidates for local, state and federal offices.
+Like our union brothers and sisters we are bi-partisan, and endorse candidates based on their support of working families and their commitment to protecting and expanding access to union membership, not their party affiliation.

 How do I sign up?
 COPE contributions are voluntary, and you choose the level at which you’d like to support the work we do!
 To sign up for COPE please reach out to your union representative and let them know you’re ready to join the broader fight for worker justice and stronger communities.
 You can also reach out to our Political Director, Jessica Dowsett, who can help get you started.